+Additional Strategies

+Information Sharing and Distribution

-- Information sharing and distribution - Operational efficiency at network junctions - A common incident reporting system and asset management (GIS) system - Modify transit priority parameters to accommodate more timely bus service and light rail service - Emergency response signal priority - En-route traveler information devices used to describe current operational conditions on another network(s) within the corridor
+Operational efficiency at network junctions

+A common incident reporting system system

+En-route traveler information devices used to describe current operational conditions on another network(s) within the corridor.

-Table 5.6-3 Additional Roles and Responsibilities for Major Freeway Scenario
+Table 5-3.
+Additional Roles and Responsibilities for Major Freeway Scenario

-Stakeholder Roles and Responsibilities Texas DOT Monitoring On-going monitoring of response and flow on freeway system Coordination Communication with on-scene emergency response Communicate any changes to pre-planned response through decision support tool Information Distribution Provide updated information on the incident as time goes by to the corridor ATIS and through center-to- center City of Richardson Monitoring On-going monitoring of response and flow on freeway system and impact to arterials Monitor arterial traffic flow Coordination Communication with on-scene emergency response Communicate any changes to pre-planned response through decision support tool Outreach to local business for temporary parking (pre-arranged) Traffic control for re-directing traffic to overflow parking Bus signal priority for overflow parking locations Information Distribution Provide updated information on the incident as time goes by to the corridor ATIS and through center-to- center on arterial traffic flow City of Plano Monitoring On-going monitoring of response and flow on freeway system and impact to arterials Monitor arterial traffic flow Coordination Outreach to local business for temporary parking (pre-arranged) Traffic control for re-directing traffic to overflow parking Bus signal priority for overflow parking locations Information Distribution Provide updated information on the incident as time goes by to the corridor ATIS and through center-to- center on arterial traffic flow
+Stakeholder Roles and Responsibilities Texas DOT Monitoring On-going monitoring of response and flow on freeway system Coordination Communication with on-scene emergency response Communicate any changes to pre-planned response through decision support tool Information Distribution Provide updated information on the incident as time goes by to the Regional 511 system City of Richardson Monitoring On-going monitoring of response and flow on freeway system and impact to arterials Monitor arterial traffic flow Coordination Communication with on-scene emergency response Communicate any changes to pre-planned response through decision support tool Outreach to local business for temporary parking (pre- arranged) Traffic control for re-directing traffic to overflow parking Bus signal priority for overflow parking locations Information Distribution Provide updated information on the incident as time goes by to the Dallas SmartNET system, which will update the 511system.

+Stakeholder Roles and Responsibilities

+City of Plano Monitoring

+On-going monitoring of response and flow on freeway system and impact to arterials Maritan arterial to fife flow.

+Monitor arterial traffic flow

+Coordination

+Outreach to local business for temporary parking (pre- arranged)

+Traffic control for re-directing traffic to overflow parking

+Bus signal priority for overflow parking locations

+Information Distribution

+Provide updated information on the incident as time goes by to the Dallas SmartNET system, which will update the 511system.

+DART Monitoring

+Monitor transit usage, provide additional vehicles (if needed)

+Monitor parking availability

+Provide shuttle bus service between rail stations and temporary parking lots

+Provide connection protection

+Monitor bus headways/schedules

+Passenger counts

+Coordination

+Inform cities when overflow parking is needed

+Bus Bridge to overflow parking

+Information Distribution

+Provide updated information on the incident, transit capacity, and parking availability as time goes by to the Dallas SmartNET system, which will update the 511 system.